Clean Water Program LogoCity of San Mateo LogoCity of Foster City LogoCity of San Mateo Public Works Logo

 The El Camino Real Sewer Capacity Improvements Project is part of our 10-year plan to improve San Mateo’s overall wastewater system and better manage flooding.

-All construction work in Area 1 was completed and majority of work in Area 3 along, or adjacent to, El Camino Real was completed as shown in the figure.
-As noted above, some work remains in Area 2 along El Camino Real.
+All construction work in Areas 1 and 3 was completed as shown in the figure.
+As noted above, some work remains in Area 2 along El Camino Real The remaining work involves a section of sewer installation work near Laurel Creek that got delayed due to unforeseen underground conditions, and should be complete by Spring 2026.

 Project Locations:

-Separate notifications will be sent prior to the start of construction to alert property owners and occupants.
+Separate notifications will be sent prior to the start of construction to alert property owners and occupants affected by this work.

 Potential temporary construction impacts may include: